mozilla-services/socorro/docs/installation.rst

 Add a new superuser account to PostgreSQL
 -----------------------------------------

-Create a superuser account for yourself, and one for running tests:
+Create a superuser account for yourself.
+Make sure to put your username and desired password instead of YOURNAME and YOURPASS.
-As the *root* user:
+As the *postgres* user:
 ::
-  su - postgres -c "createuser -s $USER"
+  psql template1 -c \
+    "create user YOURNAME with encrypted password 'YOURPASS' superuser"

-For running unit tests, you'll want a test user as well (make sure to remove this for production installs):
+For running unit tests, you'll want a test user as well (make sure to remove this for production installs).
 ::
-  psql template1 -c "create user test with password 'aPassword' superuser"
+  psql template1 -c \
+    "create user test with encrypted password 'aPassword' superuser"

 Also, before you run unit tests or make, be sure to copy and edit this file: